 It's best if your baking dish has straight rather than sloped edges (unlike mine) so your ice cream sandwiches are even (but it's not a big issue either way)

-Then use the parchment paper to lift the cookie dough out of the baking dish.
+Then use the parchment paper to lift and remove the cookie dough from the baking dish.
 Set aside the slab of cookie dough on the parchment paper.

 Next, line your baking dish again with parchment paper again.
 Press the remaining half of the gingerbread cookie dough into the baking dish.